LBILLOU/JavaScriptRestaurantsSimulation/README.md

 		- Rush hour restaurant's stock check minimum value
 		- Market refueling value for each ingredient

-For advanced settings make sure unit tests are effective.
+For advanced settings make sure unit tests are effective (npm test in IDE terminal).

 #### Unit Testing
 Here are the basic unit tests made in this project (cf.index.test.js):